Otto Preminger: Personal life

 Preminger and his wife Marion became increasingly estranged.
-He lived like a bachelor, as was the case when he met the burlesque performer Gypsy Rose Lee and began an open relationship with her.
+He lived like a bachelor, as was the case when he met the burlesque performer Gypsy Rose Lee and began an open relationship with her during the mid-1940s.

 Lee had already attempted to break into movie roles, but she was not taken seriously as anything more than a stripper.
-She appeared in B pictures in less-than-minor roles.
+She acted mainly in very small roles in B pictures.
 Preminger's liaison with Lee produced a child, Erik.
 Lee rejected the idea of Preminger's helping to support the child and instead elicited a vow of silence from Preminger: he was not to reveal Erik's paternity to anyone, including Erik himself.
 Lee called the boy Erik Kirkland after her husband, Alexander Kirkland, from whom she was separated at the time.
 It was not until 1966, when Preminger was 60 years old and Erik was 22, that father and son finally met.

 In May 1946, Marion asked for a divorce, after meeting a wealthy (and married) Swedish financier, Axel Wenner-Gren.
 The Premingers' divorce ended smoothly and speedily.
 Marion did not seek alimony, only personal belongings.
 Axel's wife, however, was unwilling to grant a divorce.
 Marion returned to Otto and resumed appearances as his wife, and nothing more.
 Preminger had begun dating Natalie Draper, a niece of Marion Davies.

-While filming Carmen Jones (1954), Preminger began an affair with the film's star, Dorothy Dandridge, which lasted four years.
+From 1951 to 1960, Preminger was married to model Mary Gardner.
+However, while filming Carmen Jones (1954), Preminger began an affair with the film's star, Dorothy Dandridge, which lasted four years.
 During that period he advised her on career matters, including an offer made to Dandridge for the featured role of Tuptim in The King and I (1956).
 Preminger advised her to turn it down, as he believed it unworthy of her.
-She later regretted taking his advice.
+The role went to Rita Moreno and the film was a smash hit, and Dandridge later regretted taking Preminger's advice.

+During the 1968 presidential election, Preminger was supportive of Democratic presidential candidate Robert F. Kennedy, before he was assassinated.

+In 1970, Preminger was a subject of ridicule in Tom Wolfe's essay Radical Chic: That Party at Lenny's, where he was portrayed verbally dueling with Black Panther Field Marshal Donald Cox.

 In 1971, he married Hope Bryce, a costume designer, who remained his spouse until his death.
+They had two children: twins Mark William and Victoria Elizabeth.

 Death

-Preminger died in his home on the Upper East Side of Manhattan in 1986, aged 80, from lung cancer while suffering from Alzheimer's disease.
-He was survived by three children; his son, Erik, and twins Mark William and Victoria Elizabeth, from his marriage to Hope Bryce.
+Preminger died in his home on the Upper East Side of Manhattan in 1986, aged 80, from lung cancer.
+Some of Preminger's associates, including his son Erik, have claimed that he suffered from Alzheimer's disease in his final years, though Hope Bryce denied that Preminger was ever diagnosed with Alzheimer's disease when interviewed by Foster Hirsch.
+He was survived by his wife, Hope, and three children: his son, Erik, and twins Mark William and Victoria Elizabeth.
 Preminger was cremated and his ashes are in a niche in the Azalea Room of the Velma B. Woolworth Memorial Chapel at Woodlawn Cemetery in the Bronx.